 The best collaboration of course comes when a team is gathered together in the same room, leading to faster decision making and more productive interactions.
 But, no matter how hard we try, face-to-face meetings simply are not always possible.
-That’s why we have technology to help us fill in the gap.
+That’s why we have technology like business phone systems to help us fill in the gap.
 Business VoIP and Unified Communications come with the power of conferencing, both voice and video.
 Combine that with the right set of conference room hardware, like conference phones and cameras, your business can utilize meeting spaces for remote collaboration.

 But of course, the quality of your collaboration will come down to the quality of your remote interactions.
 Its not only the internet or phone service that is being utilized that can have an impact on quality.
 Hardware plays a major role as well.
 That’s why its imperative to outfit your conference rooms with proven hardware from quality, known names.
 That’s why we put together this massive, complete least of conference room hardware to help businesses find the right technology for their specific needs.